 Decide a time and place to meet if you lose your friends.
 If mobile coverage is poor, go to Stora torget, Svartbäcksgatan or Dragarbrunnsgatan in the City Center for free WiFi.
 You can save battery on your mobile phone by using ”power save mode”.

-We work for a safe, nice and secure Valborg (Walpurgis) in Uppsala.
+We work for a safe, nice and secure valborg (Walpurgis) in Uppsala.
 Feel free to keep us informed about how you feel about the situation and report things that you think we need to keep track of.
-Up till 3 am, you can call our service center +46 18–727 48 18 or text to +46 708–56 39 91.
+You can call our service center until 2 am at +46 18–727 48 18 or text +46 708–56 39 91.

 In the event of an emergency, when there is a danger to life, property, or the environment, call 112.